nais/doc/docs/nais-application/application.md

     ```

 #### azure.application.singlePageApplication
-SinglePageApplication denotes whether or not this Azure AD application should be registered as a single-page-application for usage in client-side applications without access to secrets.
+SinglePageApplication denotes whether this Azure AD application should be registered as a single-page-application for usage in client-side applications without access to secrets.

 Relevant information: